-South Carolina's NPDES Stormwater Program requires that anyone engaged in clearing, grading, and/or excavating activities that disturb more than 2 acres, including smaller sites in a Larger Common Plan of development or sale, whose combined total disturbed area is more than 2 acres, to submit an Notice Of Intent for permit coverage approval prior to beginning any land disturbing activities.
+South Carolina's NPDES Stormwater Program requires that anyone engaged in clearing, grading, and/or excavating activities that disturb more than 2 acres, including smaller sites in a Larger Common Plan of development or sale whose combined total disturbed area is more than 2 acres, to submit a Notice Of Intent for permit coverage approval prior to beginning any land disturbing activities.

-A professional design checklist has been made available to help ensure that these regulations are met.
+A professional design checklist has been made available to help ensure that these permit requirements and regulations are met.
 Additionally, the SC DHEC BMP Handbook has been provided to aid in the selection of Best Management Practices (BMPs) that may address applicable requirements.

 Information and Requirements on land disturbing activities for construction activities.

 Information and Requirements on land disturbing activities that disturb less than 1 Acre.

 Information and Requirements on land disturbing activities that disturb 1.0 to 2.0 Acres of land.

 For those looking for additional information or help with acquiring NPDES Stormwater Coverage under the Construction General Permit, DHEC's Stormwater Staff is always available to answer questions about implementation and the design of proper stormwater managements plans.
 DHEC's website also provides numerous design aids, technical documents and stormwater-associated links that may assist in the development of a site-specific C-SWPPP.